cognitoforms/VueModel/README.md

-# Vue-ExoModel
+# VueModel

-A Vue plugin for ExoModel.
+A Vue plugin that provides a rich object model for Vue using model.js.

 ## License